smallbasic/smallbasic.github.io/_build/reference/534-console-play.markdown

 ### Example 4: Play a sound file

 ```
-' Copy a mp3 file the working directory and name it test.mp3
+' Copy a mp3 file to the working directory and name it test.mp3

 play "file://test.mp3"
 pause                    ' make sure, that program will not end